Yeshiva/Seminary Program: About the Program

 The FDU Yeshiva Program developed a reputation for quality and flexibility and became a success.
 Prof. Blaker was also able to convince FDU to provide a 50% tuiton reduction to all FDU Yeshiva Program students making it extremely affordable.
 In addition, other financial aid possibilities were made available to those who were eligible.

-Our students have gone on to graduate and professional schools, including Harvard and Columbia Law Schools, Johns Hopkins Medical School, the FDU Silberman College of Business MS in Accounting, Rutgers Dental School, Wurzweiler School of Social Work, and various MBA Programs.
+Our students have gone on to graduate and professional schools, including Harvard, Columbia and Penn Law Schools, Johns Hopkins Medical School, the FDU Silberman College of Business MS in Accounting, Rutgers Dental School, Wurzweiler and Touro Schools of Social Work, and various MBA Programs.
 They also have pursued various careers in business with their college degrees.

-In order to get a head start, FDU Seminary students may start by taking Yeshiva Program online classes
+In order to get a head start, FDU Seminary students may begin their studies by taking Yeshiva/Seminary Program online classes.

 The FDU Yeshiva and Seminary Program has a special arrangement with FDU's Silberman College of Business that, upon completion of our program, allows our students to pursue a masters degree in Accounting.
 There are separate men and women's programs in Montvale and Lakewood.
 With the MS degree as a pathway, students can pursue accreditation as CPAs.
-Students in our program often take the 18 credits in business courses that they will need to qualify to take the CPA exam in New Jersey.
-For information about the MS Graduate Accounting Program, please contact Professor Leslie Mandel (firstname.lastname@example.org) for Men and Women cohorts in Montvale and/or Yocheved Fishman (email@example.com) for men cohorts in Lakewood and Montvale.
+Students in our program often take the 18 credits in business courses that they will later need (after completing their Masters degree) to qualify to take the CPA exam in New Jersey (New York State would require an additional 12 credits).
+For information about the MS Graduate Accounting Program, please contact Professor Leslie Mandel (firstname.lastname@example.org) for Men and Women cohorts in Montvale and/or Yocheved Fishman (email@example.com) for Men cohorts in Lakewood and Montvale.

 The FDU Yeshiva and Seminary Programs are poised to meet the expanding needs of the Orthodox Jewish Community.